Eczema affects 1 in 10 Adults

-Other measures include not washing the hands before or after the use of sanitiser.
-When hands are damp, the soap becomes more permeable (define) and disrupts the skin barrier causing the likelihood of eczema to increase.
+Other measures include not washing hands before or after the use of sanitiser.
+When hands are damp, the soap becomes more permeable (and is more likely to be absorbed by the skin) and disrupts the skin barrier causing the likelihood of eczema to increase.

 Although frequent handwashing is important, the general public should be made aware of proper hand hygiene and the drawbacks of excess handwashing.
 The authors of an article in Dermatologic Therapy – ‘Hand eczema—A growing dermatological concern during the COVID‐19 pandemic and possible treatments’ – believe the prevention of hand eczema should be promoted through the use of moisturisers, barrier creams and providing education on skin protection.

 Blicharz, L., Czuwara, J., Samochocki, Z., Goldust, M., Chrostowska, S., Olszewska, M. and Rudnicka, L. (2020).
 Hand eczema—A growing dermatological concern during the COVID ‐19 pandemic and possible treatments.
 Dermatologic Therapy.